sandyCH/gpg_build/README.md

 uid           [ultimate] coalesce (ssh pw: raspberry) <pi@astronutj7ttnacx.onion>

 If you get a message that gpg-agent is not the latest version then:

-$ sudo mv /usr/bin/gpg-agent /usr/bin/gpg-agentX
+1. $ sudo mv /usr/bin/gpg-agent /usr/bin/gpg-agentX
-$ gpgconf --kill all
+2. $ gpgconf --kill all

 On a Raspberry Pi (or any 32 bit machine)

-$ sudo nano /etc/ld.so.conf
+1. $ sudo nano /etc/ld.so.conf
-as first line:
+2. as first line:

-include /etc/ld.so.conf.d/libc.conf
+3. include /etc/ld.so.conf.d/libc.conf

-save and then:
+4. save (ctrl-X) and then:
-$ sudo ldconfig
+5. $ sudo ldconfig